Warning: If you start reading the entries on this page, you're gonna have a GOOD time.

 Papyrus: SANS!!!
 HAVE YOU FOUND A HUMAN YET?Sans: yeah.Papyrus: REALLY!?!?
 WOWIE!!!
 GUESS THAT'S SETTLED!*Papyrus walks out.*

 - Once the fighting's over and done with, you can go out to lunch with Sans.
 First, he gets you with the whoopie cushion gag again.
-Then, if you ask him for ketchup, he pranks you by loosening the cap on the bottle.
-If you refuse ketchup, he instead drinks the entire bottle.
+Then, he asks if you want some ketchup.
+If you choose yes, he pranks you by loosening the cap on the bottle.
+If you refuse the ketchup, he instead drinks the entire bottle.

 - The initial encounter flavor text is hilarious whenever Jerry is involved.